lmtoy/lmtoy_run/README.md

 Summary of steps to get the data end-to-end  (this is the current workflow, drafted as such, and will likely change):

+1. lmtc: the data are magically taken, and rsync'd to malt.
+This is where the pipeline work starts.
+Of course a lot of work precedes this step:  phase-1, phase-2, observing scripts, etc.

-1. malt: Run **SLpipeline_run.sh** on malt.
-This will make TAP files, and copies them to Unity.
+2. malt: Run **SLpipeline_run.sh** on malt.
+This will watch for new data to appear, run pipeline and make TAP files, and copies these to Unity.
+If somebody is awake on malt, a webbrowser can be run locally for viewing, and some combination work is sometimes tested already.

-2. any: Collect the (new) PID/OBSNUM, and make a script generator, or update its OBSNUM's. - if this is a new PID, the PI should be emailed data is coming, and give them the URL
+3. any: Collect the (new) PID/OBSNUM, and make a script generator, or update its OBSNUM's. - if this is a new PID, the PI should be emailed data is coming, and give them the unity URL

-3. unity: Run **../do_untap *.tar** in each $WORK_LMT/PID, this will make them available to PI
+4. unity: Run **../do_untap *.tar** in each $WORK_LMT/PID, this will make them available to PI

-4. unity: wait for raw data to arrive, ideally run **lmtinfo.py build** to get a new database.
+5. unity: wait for raw data to arrive, ideally run **lmtinfo.py build** to get a new database.

-5. unity: either DA or PT:  via the script generator run the pipeline, for PI to view.
+6. unity: either DA or PT:  via the script generator run the pipeline, for PI to view.
 Ideally the DA will run it first, potentially flag data the pipeline didnt see.

-6. unity: ingest in dataverse [not implemented yet]
+7. unity: ingest in dataverse [not implemented yet]

+Timeline:

+     1-4: ~T+1 hour
+     5:   ~T+1 day
+     6:   ~T+1 week
+     7:   ?